luciadepineda/iGo/README.md

 ## Installation
 In order that iGo works, it is necessary to install the libraries mentioned in the "requirements.txt" file attached.

+## Usage

+## Support
+In case you have any questions, do not hesitate to contact us: lucia.de.pineda@estudiantat.upc.edu / judith.devers@estudiantat.upc.edu